 Like window shopping in Office, but even the sale prices put you off?
 Then you need to shop at Offcuts instead.

-Offcuts sell one off last pairs of shoes that would have once been in one of the main Office stores.
+Offcuts sell one-off last pairs of shoes and boots that would have once been in an Office store.
 They may have some markings or the shoes may have suffered some knocks if they are ex-display shoes, but any imperfections are described and photographed.

-Love Clarks shoes?
-Then check out their outlet store with discounts of up to 60%.
-You’re only able to buy 4 pairs of shoes at one time (makes it fair for everyone).
+Clarks outlet has deals and discounts of up to 60%.
+You’re only able to buy 4 pairs of shoes at one time (which makes it fair for everyone).

 Shoes starting from just £6 a pair, you are looking at huge ranges of one off shoes.
-They buy directly from the vendors, meaning its even cheaper for us.
+They buy directly from the vendors, meaning it’s even cheaper for us and they are brand new.

 If they don’t have your size it will be unlikely they ever will so try not to fall in love and make sure you do a size search.

 ASOS have an outlet section and can offer up to 70% off branded prices.
 You can find high street discounted and cheap shoes all the way through to designer brands with big price cuts.

-They are part of the Kurt Geiger company so are able to get their shoes first – at mega cheap prices.
-With cheap shoes for men and women, you are also able to get 10% discount if you are registered with UNiDAYS, plus you can get extra 15% off your first order if you sign up to their newsletter.
+They are part of the Kurt Geiger company so are able to get their shoes first – at mega deal prices.
+Plus you can get an extra 15% off your first order if you sign up for their newsletter.

 The Flannels outlet sell some pretty special shoes.
 Some are still massively discounted and start at around £20!